truenas/middleware/docs/userguide/index.rst

 #.
 The network or host must be unique per share and per filesystem or directory.

 #.
-The “All directories” option can only be used once per share per filesystem.
+The "All directories" option can only be used once per share per filesystem.

 To better understand these restrictions, consider the following scenario where there are: